ccapanelli/Interference-SIFDM/README.md

 k_modes, Power_Spectrum = PowerSpectrum(input_density)
 ```
 ## Notebooks
-`Couplings.ipynb` may be used to determine relevant physical coupling constants and simulation parameters.
+`Coupling.ipynb` may be used to determine relevant physical coupling constants and simulation parameters.

 `Interference-Simulation.ipynb` serves as a general testing ground.
 You can generate initial conditions, run simulations, compute power spectra, density profiles, and velocity distributuions.
 This is useful to see what parameters are viable.